S1m0ne poster

 The inciting incident occurs at 14 minutes when Hank Aleno, a dying programmer, gives Viktor simulation software that can create a completely digital actress, offering a solution to his star problem..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Viktor decides to pass off Simone as a real actress and premieres the film with her "performance," committing to the deception., moving from reaction to action.
+This shows the protagonist's commitment to Viktor decides to pass off Simone as a real actress and premieres the film with her "performance," committing to the deception., moving from reaction to action.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
-Here, Unable to bear the deception anymore, Viktor stages Simone's "death" to end the charade, but instead of relief, the world mourns her and he faces potential exposure and ruin., indicates the protagonist at their lowest point.
+Here, Unable to bear the deception anymore, Viktor stages Simone's "death" to end the charade, but instead of relief, the world mourns her and he faces potential exposure and ruin., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 In court, Viktor confesses the truth about Simone being a simulation, choosing honesty over continued deception, reclaiming his integrity., demonstrating the transformation achieved throughout the journey.